DanielSporysz/publications-manager/README.md

 # Planned features:
 - registration system,
 - protection from XSRF attacks,
-- blocking accounts when certain number of failed login attemps has been made,
+- blocking accounts when certain number of failed login attempts  has been made,
 - system warning users about failed login attempts,
 - checking the strength of user password on registration,
-- adding a delay to login responses to delay bruteforce attacks.
+- adding a delay to login responses to delay brute force attacks.